CodeIgniter-Chinese/codeigniter4-user-guide/source/libraries/time.rst

 tomorrow()
 -----------

-Returns a new instance with the date set to the tomorrow's date and the time set to midnight.
+Returns a new instance with the date set to tomorrow's date and the time set to midnight.
 It accepts strings for the timezone and locale in the second and third parameters::

     $myTime = Time::tomorrow('America/Chicago', 'en_US');